 Roll out the dough balls to form a "rope" and pinch the ends together to make a circle.

-Brush bagels with an egg wash and sprinkle with Trader Joe’s Everything but the Bagel seasoning.
-This stuff is amazing!
-I use it on bagels, eggs, avocado toast…everything!
+Brush bagels with an egg wash and sprinkle with Trader Joe's Everything but the Bagel seasoning.
+Everything bagel seasoning is amazing!
+I use it on bagels, eggs, avocado toast...everything!

 I like to cut these in half and spray them with a few squirts of Parkay Vegetable Oil Spray which has zero calories.
-You can also toast these, use them for a breakfast sandwich or freeze them for use later.
+You can also toast these everything bagels, use them for a breakfast sandwich or freeze them for use later.

 - 1 cup of self rising flour

-- 1 cup of Fage Total % Greek Yogurt
+- 1 cup Fage Total 0% Greek Yogurt

 - Trader Joe's Everything But the Bagel seasoning